ejeschke/ginga/doc/FAQ.rst

 Platforms
 ---------

-Does ginga run on Mac/Windows/Linux/XYZ?
+Does Ginga run on Mac/Windows/Linux/XYZ?
 ----------------------------------------
 Ginga is written entirely in Python, and only uses supporting Python packages.
 As long as a platform supports python and the necessary